-16. The OIL POLLUTION FUNDS.
+The OIL POLLUTION FUNDS.
 For oil pollution damage caused within the jurisdiction49 of contracting States a three tier limitation and compensation system has developed.
-CLC 1992 applies to the first tier, IFC 1992 to the second tier and the Supplementary Fund Protocol 2003 to the third tier of compensation.
+CLC 1992 applies to the first tier, Fund 1992 to the second tier and the Supplementary Fund Protocol 2003 to the third tier of compensation.
 Whereas the CLC Fund is paid for by the ship-owner, the IFC Fund and the Supplementary Fund are paid for by the oil industry on the basis of contributions levied by the IOPC Fund.50

 - The CLC FUND.
-The first tier of compensation is to be provided by the ship-owner who can limit his liability by creating a limitation fund based on the gross tonnage of the ship, which cannot exceed SDR 89.7 million.51 - THE IFC FUND.
+The first tier of compensation is to be provided by the ship-owner who can limit his liability by creating a limitation fund based on the gross tonnage of the ship, which cannot exceed SDR 89.7 million.51 - THE FUND 1992.
 In cases where a claimant has been unable to obtain compensation of oil pollution damage because the ship-owner is not liable under CLC for the oil pollution damage, or because the ship-owner is financially incapable to meet his obligations or because the total damage amount of all claimants exceeds the level of compensation provided by the first tier52, the International Oil Pollution Convention (IOPC) Fund will53 pay compensation up to an overall level of SDR 203 million.54 - The SUPPLEMENTARY FUND.
 In cases where a claimant has been unable to obtain full and adequate compensation of oil pollution damage because the total amount of this damage exceeds the applicable limits under the CLC and IFC Funds, then the Supplementary Fund will provide additional compensation.
 However this additional compensation is limited so that the total sum payable in respect of any one incident under CLC, IFC and Supplementary Fund may not exceed SDR 750 million.55

-17. The HNS FUNDS.
+The HNS Funds.
 Although HNS 1996 may well be superseded by a Protocol to amend it before ever entering into force56, a brief look at the HNS-regime is included in this overview of the various limitation regimes in relation to different kinds of claims.
-HNS provides a two tier compensation and limitation system for damage57 caused by hazardous and noxious substances (hereafter HND damage)58 within the jurisdiction59 of contracting States.
+HNS provides a two tier

 49 Under art.
 II CLC 1992, this convention applies to pollution damage caused (a) in the territory, including the territorial sea or (b) in the exclusive economic zone of a contracting state, and further to preventive measures wherever taken to prevent such damage.
-50 Sea art 10.4 LFC 1002 and art 10.4 Supplementary Fund Pretacel 2002 which improve a duty to contribute to